Persuasive video can be a highly effective and engaging form of content. But all too often, it’s … well, not.

 The differences between audio and video are important

-Audio is a portable content format that allows for greater mobility and requires less of an attention investment.
+When you follow webinar guidelines, you’re aware that audio is a portable content format that allows for greater mobility and requires less of an attention investment.

 Your podcast or audio presentation can be listened to in the car, at the gym, walking the dog, or while multitasking at a desk.